voucherifyio/voucherify-php-sdk/docs/Api/LoyaltiesApi.md

 List Member Pending Points

 >🚧 Beta endpoint The endpoint is behind a feature flag as it is still in development.
 Contact [Voucherify support](https://www.voucherify.io/contact-support) to unlock the feature for your organization.
 All current parameters and fields are listed and described.  📘 Alternative endpoint  This endpoint is an alternative to this endpoint.
 The URL was re-designed to list member pending points without having to provide the campaignId as a path parameter.
 Lists all pending points that are currently assigned to the loyalty card.
-Once the points are added to the card, the entry is no longer returned.
+Once the points are added to the card, the entry is no longer returned. 👍 Configuring pending points Pending points are configured as part of an earning rule with POST Create earning rule or PUT Update earning rule.

 ### Example